-Open Forest is a participatory artwork performing an experimental inquiry into different forests and forest data-sets.
-The work consists of a series of interactive installations, performative actions, and speculative research instruments exploring forest data flows.
-It helps reimagine and rearrange relationships among various entities with different connections to forests, such as scientists, citizens, sensors, environmental data, climate change and trees.
-One aim is to expand the landscape, in which stories about such entities can be told and care about them enacted.
+Open Forest is a participatory artwork performing an experimental inquiry into different forests and forest data sets.
+The work consists of a series of performative actions, shapeshifting portals, and speculative research instruments exploring diverse forest data flows.
+It helps to reimagine and rearrange relationships among various entities and creatures with different connections to forests, such as scientists, citizens, sensors, environmental data, climate change, non-human animals and trees.
+One of our aims is to expand the landscape, in which stories about forests and the creatures that live in and around them can be told, and care about them enacted.

-As a participatory project, Open Forest is premised upon direct public engagement, offering several entryways into and levels of participation with the work: exploring various forests and diverse data through engagement with interactive installations; co-creating new forest data-sets and stories; and participating in creative workshop-style events.
+As a participatory project, Open Forest is premised upon direct public engagement, offering several entryways into and levels of participation with the work: exploring various forests and data through engagements with interactive installations and artifacts, joining hybrid cyber-physical forest walks, and co-creating new forest data-sets and stories.

 Open Forest is distributed across different locations:

-In Finland, the creative work and research are situated in Helsinki, facilitated by designers and researchers from Aalto University.
-The first sneak peek preview of the Finnish part of the project took place in the A Bloc shopping centre space, where we worked for four months and interviewed various forest stakeholders about their relationships to the forest.
+In Finland, the creative work and research are situated in Helsinki and in the Hyytiälä forestry field station (Juupajoki) and facilitated by designers and researchers from Aalto University.
+The first seeds of the Finnish part of the project were showcased in the A Bloc shopping centre space in November 2020 – April 2021, where we worked for six months and interviewed various forest stakeholders including forestry researchers, tree physiologists, artists, and forest data managers about their relationships to the forest.